The Fort Printers

 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C. The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in Sri Lanka are from December to March for the west and south coasts.

-Located in center of the UNESCO World Heritage site of Galle, The Fort Printers is a charming boutique hotel with 8 rooms and a separate villa with rooms.
+Located in centre of the UNESCO World Heritage site of Galle, The Fort Printers is a charming boutique hotel with 8 rooms and a separate villa with rooms.
 This chic Galle retreat is the perfect base for exploring Galle and its surrounds.

 Whilst today The Fort Printers is a chic, small hotel located within Galle Fort, the hotel building is steeped in history.
 As well as formerly operating as printers the building has also housed a school and so the 3 rooms in the main part of the building are named after subjects: History, Geography and Art and the suite (our top pick) is called the Headmasters Suite.